arjunramaswami/FFTCPU_libs/README.md

 |     128    |  138.39  | 158.08   |
 |     256    |   22.26  |  86.80   |

+### Experimental Setup

+#### CPU used

+2x Intel Xeon Gold "Skylake" 6148, 2.4 GHz, 40 cores

+Cache Hierarchy:

+- L0, L1I (32KB), L1D (32KB) private per core.
+- L2 private - 1MB/core
+- L3 non inclusive - 1.375 MB/core or 27.5 MB per CPU

 ## Analysis

-1. Reason for loss in performance when scaling from 128 to 256 cube FFT
+1. Reason for loss in performance when scaling from 128 to 256 cube FFT - 128 cube requires only 2MB of memory whereas 256 cube FFT uses 128 MB of memory.
+The latter cannot be stored in the L3 cache, which has only 27.5 MB of memory per CPU.
+Thereby, the loss in performance.